ghar1821/TrackSOM/README.md

 It is also available in pure R file.
 All the files are stored in the [`doc`](https://github.com/ghar1821/TrackSOM/blob/master/doc) folder.

+The workflow is also available on the [ImmuneDynamics website](https://immunedynamics.io/research/time-series_workflow/TrackSOM-workflow.html).

 Approximate run time for the workflow: 1-2 minutes.

 Both sample workflows make use of the synthetic dataset reported in our manuscript.